Revprm/Cashier/README.md

 Final Project For Subject Fundamental Programming in Semester 1

 ## Details About the Final Project
-This Project is a Cashier for Market, Supermarket etc. The Implementation of this Project is Using File Processing, Modular Programming and Basic Fundamental Programming.
+This Project is a Cashier for a Market, Supermarket etc. The Implementation of this Project is Using File Processing, Modular Programming and Basic Fundamental Programming.

 |             Commands            |                               Functions                                        |
 |:-------------------------------:|:------------------------------------------------------------------------------:|